A. Overview of the Job Search Check-In Assignment

 Due Date (final submission deadline)

-Important Note: You are able to add additional Progress Calls depending on the total number of check-ins, you would like your student to experience.
+Important Note: You can add additional Progress Calls based on the total number of check-ins you would like your student to experience.

 EXAMPLE: